Dress Code

 Services for Students

-The Student Services Department is composed of a team of professionals, which includes, a guidance counsellor, social worker, nurse, drug counsellor, educational psychologist and spiritual animator.
+The Student Services Department is composed of a team of professionals, which includes guidance counsellors, social worker upon referral, nurse, drug counsellor and others as needed and upon request and availability.

 These professionals are ready, willing and able to assist students and their families with a wide variety of concerns.
 Students and their families are encouraged to consult this team regarding: